nnamon/nightsoferised/sessions/session2/session2.md

 1. Running a program
 2. Setting a breakpoint within a program
+3. Disassembling code
-3. Inspecting the registers
+4. Inspecting the registers
-4. Inspecting the memory
+5. Inspecting the memory
-5. Inquiring about the function call stack
+6. Inquiring about the function call stack
-6. Looking up file and process metadata
+7. Looking up file and process metadata

-### 1.1 Running a program
+### Running a program

 We will only look at single threaded binaries this session.
 We can cover multithreaded applications like fork servers in another session.